thiSzAbhi/OEM-GSI-Builder/README.md

-# Renewed OEM GSÏ Builder
+# Renewed OEM GSI Builder

 Port OEM ROMs to project treble using github actions and [ErfanGSIs](https://github.com/erfanoabdi/ErfanGSIs) then upload to sourceforge.